-In the Core Curriculum, Columbia’s undergraduates read Plato’s Republic to ask: What is justice?
-Across our campuses, we not only ask but act together to answer and address what keeps us from living up to our ideals as a society.
+What is justice?
+In the Core Curriculum, Columbia’s undergraduates read Plato’s Republic and other works to explore their own timely answers to that timeless question.
+Across our campuses, we think and act together to define and live up to our highest ideals as a society.

-While recent decades have seen progress in some areas, marriage equality in the US for one, injustice persists in stark forms.
-The prosperity and comfort of some highlight the need and uprootedness of others, and, in spite of the interconnections of our age, the gap between haves and have-nots is more pronounced than ever.
-Invisible strings of access and censorship restrict open debate and the flow of people and ideas.
+While recent decades have seen progress, injustice persists in stark forms.
+The prosperity, access, and comfort of some highlight the need, isolation, and uprootedness of others, and, in spite of the interconnections of our age, the gap between haves and have-nots is more pronounced than ever.

-Our commitment to Just Societies renews and emboldens efforts to build an equitable, inclusive world through research, teaching, and civic engagement.
+Our commitment to Just Societies renews and emboldens efforts to build an equitable, inclusive world through research, teaching, and civic engagement, and the nature of our campus community itself.

 We have only begun to understand the dynamics of contemporary privilege and inequality.
 Poverty is one glaring example.
 In the US, the top 0.1 percent of the population earns on average roughly 184 times more than the bottom 90 percent.
 Globally, the gap is starker: cumulatively, some 85 of the wealthiest people are worth more than the poorest 3.5 billion people.
 How do we make sure all people have enough food to eat and water to drink?
 How can each person thrive on her own terms and regardless of circumstance?